myssa89/ConnectedComponentsLabeling/README.md

 formatted in the same way as the output of WriteImgToFile.
 Please refer to the comments in the file for the usage of this script.
 The shell script that we are giving you, \verb|./processCuda.sh| will call this script for you.
 * helpers.py: this file contains helper functions needed by the two other scripts.
-* colors.py: this file chooses appropriate colors in the RGB spectrum to be associated with each label in your output.
+* colors.py: this file chooses appropriate colors in the RGB spectrum to be associated with each label in the output of the C++ program.
 This script is needed for the other scripts.
 * generateInput.sh: create text files representing the images.
 Does this for all the images in the img/ directory.
 You need to have created a directory inputs/ (this will be the directory that contain all the input files that you can then feed to the C++ code).
 * generateOutput.sh: takes all the input text files in the directory inputs/ and produces the text files containing the labels in the directory outputs/ (that you need to create before running the script).
 * processAll.sh: automates the whole process, namely, create text file representing the image, runs the algorithm to produce label file, and create the result image from the label file.
 By default, it runs both versions of the algorithm (4 and 8-connectivity) but you can easily comment the part that you do not need.
 * processAll.sh: runs in batch mode the algorithm on all images (calls process.sh basically) contained in the img/ directory and outputs the images identifying the connected components in the results/ directory (again, you will need to create this directory before running the script).
+* spiral.cpp: this program can be used to generate a spiral image (this is a tricky case for the algorithm).

 #### Remarks
-* Requires Python 2.7 or higher.
+* Requires Python 2.7 or higher with the Image library set up.
 * If there are too many connected components, colors.py can go a bit crazy.
 * When using createinput.py, systematically use the -g flag